chef/chef-web-docs/content/custom_resources/_index.md

 ### Example Resource

 This example `site` utilizes Chef Infra's built-in `file`, `service` and `package` resources, and includes `:create` and `:delete` actions.
-Since it uses built-in Chef Infra Client resources, besides defining the property and actions, the code is very similar to that of a recipe.
+Since it uses built-in Chef Infra Client resources, besides defining the property and actions, the code is similar to that of a recipe.

 ```ruby
 property :homepage, String, default: '<h1>Hello world!</h1>'